-The Test View window displays all the tests that are currently loaded.
+The Test View window is available in Team Edition for Testers and also in Team Edition for Developers.
+This window displays all the tests that are currently loaded.
 You use it during the process of test development.
 For more information, see Viewing and Running Tests.

 Now, run your Web test.
 See How to: Run a Web Test.